Cheesecake: Asia

-Japanese cheesecake, or soufflé-style or cotton cheesecake, is made with cream cheese, butter, sugar, and eggs, and has a characteristically wobbly, airy texture, similar to chiffon cake.
-No-bake cheesecakes are known as rare cheesecake (Japanese: レアチーズケーキ).
+Japanese cheesecake (also known as soufflé-style or cotton cheesecake), is made with cream cheese, butter, sugar, and eggs, and has a characteristic wobbly and airy texture, similar to chiffon cake.
+No-bake cheesecakes are known as rare cheesecake (レアチーズケーキ).

 The most prominent version of cheesecake in the Philippines is ube cheesecake.
 It is made with a base of crushed graham crackers and an upper layer of cream cheese and ube halaya (mashed purple yam with milk, sugar, and butter).
-It can be prepared baked or simply refrigerated.
+It can be prepared, baked, or simply refrigerated.
 Like other ube desserts in the Philippines, it is characteristically purple in color.

 Europe

 Basque cheesecake, composed of burnt custard and no crust, was created in 1990 by Santiago Rivera of the La Viña restaurant in the Basque Country, Spain.
 It achieved popularity online in the 2010s, helped by a recipe published by the British food writer Nigella Lawson.
 The Spanish chef Nieves Barragán Mohacho serves hers with a liquorice sauce, which Lawson included in her recipe.
 In 2021, Basque cheesecake was widely shared on Instagram and became "ubiquitous" in the UK.
 In 2023, the British restaurant critic Jay Rayner complained that Basque cheesecake had become overabundant in London.

-Crostata di ricotta is a traditional Italian baked cheesecake made with ricotta cheese, chocolate chips and eggs.
+Crostata di ricotta is a traditional Italian baked cheesecake made with ricotta cheese, chocolate chips, and eggs.
 Many cakes and desserts are filled with ricotta, like cassata Siciliana and pastiera Napoletana.

 Swiss Chäschüechli (ramequin in French-speaking parts of the country) are small cheesecake tartlets, savory rather than sweet.

-Sernik, with ser meaning "cheese", is baked Polish cheesecake dating back to the 17th century.
+Sernik, with ser meaning "cheese", is a baked Polish cheesecake dating back to the 17th century.
 It uses twaróg (traditional Polish quark) and is based more on eggs and butter, without cream or sour cream.
 Variations include sernik krakowski (Kraków-style), with a lattice crust on top, królewski (royal), made from cocoa crust on the top and bottom of the cheesecake filling, and wiedeński (Vienna-style), which is crustless.

 Russischer Zupfkuchen (Russian "pulled" cake) is a German baked cheesecake with a cocoa crust base and edge, with chocolate dough scattered over the cheesecake filling.

+A nutritional survey of cheesecake served in restaurants and hotels in Northern Ireland found that the portion sizes were large, with larger servings containing more sugar, fat, saturated fat, energy and salt.
+The average serving of cheesecake was estimated to contain the equivalent of 5.5 cubes of sugar and 10% of the maximum guideline daily amount of salt.

 Cottage cheese zapekanka (East Slavic cuisine).